Iqra9898tahir/playwright-basics-to-advanced/22-playwright-interview-scenarios/README.md

-1️⃣ Locator Strategy (Real App Scenario)
+1. Locator Strategy in a Large Application
-❓ Question
+Scenario

 You are automating a large e-commerce application.
-The UI changes frequently, and your tests break often.
+The UI changes frequently and tests break often.

-How would you design a stable locator strategy?
+What would you do?

-✅ Answer

-Prefer data-test-id attributes added specifically for automation
+Prefer data-test-id attributes for all critical elements

-Avoid XPath and deep CSS selectors
+Avoid XPath and deeply nested CSS selectors

-Use role-based locators for accessibility-driven stability
+Use role-based locators for accessibility and stability

-Establish a locator priority guideline across the team
+Define a locator strategy guideline for the team

-Example Explanation:
+Why this works in real projects

-“I ask developers to add data-test-id attributes.
-This keeps locators independent of UI changes and improves test stability.”
+Locators become independent of UI changes

+Tests remain stable even when layouts change

+Collaboration with developers improves automation quality

-2️⃣ Parallel Execution Issue (Real CI Scenario)
+2. Parallel Execution Failures in CI
-❓ Question
+Scenario

-Your Playwright tests run fine locally but fail randomly in CI when executed in parallel.
+Tests pass locally but fail randomly in CI when run in parallel.

-How do you debug and fix this?
+How would you debug and fix this?

-✅ Answer

-Check for shared state between tests (global variables, reused contexts)
+Check for shared state (global variables, reused contexts)

-Ensure each test uses its own browser context
+Ensure each test runs in its own browser context

-Reduce workers temporarily to isolate failures
+Reduce workers temporarily to isolate the issue

-Use Playwright traces and videos to analyze flaky behavior
+Use Playwright traces and videos for debugging

-Key Explanation:
+Real-world insight

-“Most CI flakiness comes from poor test isolation, not Playwright itself.”
+Most CI flakiness is caused by poor test isolation, not Playwright itself.

-3️⃣ Authentication Handling (Enterprise App)
+3. Authentication Handling in Enterprise Applications Scenario
-❓ Question

-In a real enterprise app, login takes time and MFA is enabled.
-How would you handle authentication efficiently in Playwright?

-✅ Answer
+The application uses MFA and login is slow.
+Logging in before every test increases execution time.

+Best approach

 Perform login once